 England pick Brook instead of Roy for Cricket World Cup title defence

-England all-rounder and test captain Ben Stokes also returns having reversed his decision to retire from ODIs.
+England all-rounder and test captain Ben Stokes also returns, having reversed his decision to retire from ODIs.

 England have named batter Harry Brook at the expense of Jason Roy in the squad for their 50-over World Cup title defence.